ES-CON JAPAN

 4) Human Resources

-As opposed to vertical integration, the Group seeks to build an efficient and agile organizational structure that is closely linked horizontally so that it can flexibly promote business and produce the greatest value and performance with the smallest number of people.
 Our real estate-related business requires diverse expertise, making personnel an extremely important business resource.
+For that reason, as its medium- to long-term strategy the Group espouses the promotion of “securing personnel who underpin growth,” “reinforcing human resource development,” and “promoting employee safety and health” as a unified trinity and the establishment of a firm human resource base.
 In order to conduct reliable business and grow as a Group, it is indispensable that we strive to share expertise and information and continue to improve employees’ abilities as well as secure highly specialized personnel and employ, nurture, and educate executives and young employees who will be the leaders of the next generation.
-However, failing to secure or nurture the human resources sought by the Group or losing outstanding personnel could affect the Group’s business performance and future business development.
+However, failing to secure or nurture the human resources sought by the Group or losing outstanding personnel who are currently present could affect the Group’s business performance and future business development.

 5) Personal Information Leakage and Information System Risks

-As a business operator handling personal information under the Act on the Protection of Personal Information, the Group receives personal information of customers and clients in each of its businesses when developing in a multidimensional way.
-This includes customers who purchase or consider purchasing condominiums or detached houses through the condominium sales business or reside in rental apartments as well as customers who purchase or consider purchasing permanent use rights in the columbarium business or are looking for jobs in the employment placement business.
+As business operators handling personal information under the Act on the Protection of Personal Information, the various companies of the Group receive personal information of customers and clients in each of their businesses when developing them in a multidimensional way.
+This includes customers who purchase or consider purchasing condominiums or detached houses through the condominium sales business or reside in rental apartments as well as customers who purchase or consider purchasing permanent use rights in the columbarium business.
 The Group has set rules for the handling of personal information (basic policy, regulations, and manual) to establish an internal system and keeps personal data files under strict safekeeping with monitoring software and restricts access authority on the system in a bid to enhance the entire system as a whole to also manage information other than personal information.

-ES-CON JAPAN outsources part of the sale of condominiums to sales companies, and these companies are required to use part of ES-CON JAPAN’s management system to prevent customer information from being leaked to third parties and handle customer information within the scope to ensure confidentiality.
+Additionally, ES-CON JAPAN outsources part of the sale of condominiums to sales companies, and these companies are required to use part of ES-CON JAPAN’s management system to prevent customer information from being leaked to third parties and handle customer information within the scope to ensure confidentiality.
+Simultaneously, ES-CON JAPAN conducts supervision that includes prohibiting personal information submitted by customers from being used for a non-intended purpose.

-As malware (Emotet)(*1) infection spreads rapidly in Japan, the Group’s information system has been exposed to cybersecurity threats, including cyberattacks or fraudulent access, in recent months.
-To minimize system risk, ES-CON JAPAN has revamped its security environment, including enhancing employee training and conducting security training programs periodically.
-Should personal information be leaked due to unforeseen circumstances, however, the Group’s sales could fall due to its ruined credibility or compensation for damages may arise, and such may affect the Group’s business performance.
+Nevertheless, should personal information be leaked due to unforeseen circumstances, the Group’s sales could fall due to its ruined credibility or compensation for damages may arise, and such may affect the Group’s business performance.

 6) Important Litigation

-Regarding the risk of becoming subject to litigation, the Risk Management Committee consisting of directors and risk management members from each division monitors risks and shares information across the Group.
-Important litigation could affect the Group’s business performance and financial condition.
+Regarding the risk of becoming subject to litigation, the Risk Management Committee consisting of directors, the heads of each division, and other members monitors risks and shares information across the Group.
+Important litigation, should it be filed in the future, could affect the Group’s business performance and financial condition.

 7) Risks Related to Climate Change

-A society with increasing climate damage is assumed to be seen in the future, and the increasing risk on business continuity caused by climate change may have an impact on ES-CON JAPAN’s management results and financial position.
+A society with increasing climate damage is assumed to be seen in the future, and the increasing risk on business continuity caused by climate change may have an impact on the Group’s operating results and financial position.

 8) Legal Violation Risks

-Should an employee or officer of the Group or Company violate any relevant laws as the Group conducts business (including the Companies Act, Real Estate Brokerage Act, Construction Industry Act, Licensed Architect Act, Financial Instruments and Exchange Act, Act on Investment Trusts and Investment Corporations, Act on the Protection of Personal Information, Money Lending Business Act, Act on Advancement of Proper Condominium Management, Labor Standards Act, and Employment Security Act), administrative disposition may be imposed by the authorities concerned.
-In this case, due to the Group’s ruined social credibility and compensation for damages, its financial position, business performance, and reputation in the market may be affected.
+Should an employee or officer of the Group or Company violate any relevant laws or regulations (including the Companies Act, Real Estate Brokerage Act, Construction Industry Act, Licensed Architect Act, Financial Instruments and Exchange Act, Act on Investment Trusts and Investment Corporations, Act on the Protection of Personal Information, Money Lending Business Act, Act on Advancement of Proper Condominium Management, Act on Optimization of Rental Housing Management Business, Act against Delay in Payment of Subcontract Proceeds, etc. to Subcontractors, Labor Standards Act, Employment Security Act, and Act on Ensuring Proper Transactions Involving Specified Entrusted Business Operator) as the Group conducts business, then administrative disposition could be imposed by the authorities concerned.
+In such a case, factors such as harm to the Group’s social credibility or compensation for damages could affect its financial position, business performance, and reputation in the market.